netvl/picopickle/README.md

   writeString(B(10, A)) shouldEqual """{"x":10,"y":{}}"""
 ```

-By default picopickle serializes case classes as objects where keys are the names of the fields.
+By default picopickle serializes case classes as objects with keys being the names of the fields.
 Case objects
 are serialized as empty objects.

-Case classes can have a sealed trait as their parent:
+Case classes and objects can have a sealed trait as their parent:

 ```scala
   sealed trait Root